pin-cnx/laravel-aws-deploy/README.md

 ```

 ## Add this config to your services.php
+Modify services.php add following configuration.
 You can have many profiles, it will do them all in sequence(or just specify profile see in how to run the command)

 ```php
 'ec2' => [